-There are over three billion social media users in the world, most of whom are very active.
+There are roughly 4.2 billion active social media users in the world.
 Social media is indeed a force to be reckoned with, and one you should be able to use responsibly.

 You may have witnessed social media mishaps in the past year.
 They often stem from recklessness, miscommunication, or eagerness to gain attention.
 Whatever the reason may be, these mistakes can lead to significant consequences.

 Here are five ways to avoid social media mishaps at your school:

 Many social media programs and apps allow you to create and schedule social media posts in advance.
 This might seem useful, but can backfire tremendously when used without careful consideration.
 Over-reliance on automated posts can turn your content into generic, dull, and predictable, driving prospects away.
 In short, something automated may not feel authentic.
 According to social media strategist and speaker Philip Calvert, one way to identify backfiring automated posts is by comparing the number of your followers to the number of your actual online customers.
 “If there is a big disparity, then it means that the value of their social media activity isn’t yet fully engaging their customers,” Calvert says.
 Try to avoid the “fire and forget” approach and try to build genuine relationships through meaningful conversations with your prospects.

 Like automated scheduled posts, cross-posting can be a sensible, convenient tool for social media posts.
 However, if not used correctly, you may end up using the wrong format for other social media channels, especially when you try to cross-post your Facebook posts to Twitter.
 When you try to cross-post lengthy content to a medium that limits the amount of text, your followers will think that you are sending out spam, or that you are lazy in posting.
 Worst of all, you might end up posting your personal posts to your school profile on another social media channel.
 Instead of cross-posting, try to cross-promote your content on different channels – find ways to circulate your content across many channels without affecting your core message.